morganwallace/NLP_classification_project/README.md

 2. Sentence Level Sentiment features by Monday (10-14)
 3. Refine

-parser.py parses the text files
+parser.py parses the text files and outputs them into pickled files (*.p)